babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 ```

-Going from the top the first question you may ask is "What's a Config".
+Going from the top the first question you may ask is **"What's a Config"**.
 As a result of how `BoxRenderer` is coupled with `BabylonBoxViewController` we cannot pass dependencies as we usually do in an init.
-Config is a way of injecting dependencies into a renderer.
+Config is a way of **injecting dependencies** into a renderer.

 ```plain
  12 Aug 2019 - Renderer has to be a struct as there is a problem with classes & memory management as classes are not deallocated.
 It may be fixed someday but it's still the case when I'm writing this article.